Newmarket, Suffolk: Town

-James I first visited Newmarket in February 1605, describing it as a "poor little village" but seeing the potential of Newmarket Heath for hare coursing.
-From 1606 to 1610, he built the Newmarket Palace, an estate covering 1 acre of land from the High Street to All Saints' churchyard, and thus established the town as a royal resort.
-This also made Newmarket a horseracing town.
-The first palace building suffered from subsidence and sank on one side when King James was in residence in March 1613.
+Newmarket's royal connection began when James I visited the town in February 1605 and saw the potential of Newmarket Heath for hare coursing and hawking.
+At first, he leased the Griffin inn; then, in 1608, he bought the property and built Newmarket Palace on the site, which extended from the High Street west of Sun Lane to All Saints Church.
+The court spent about a month in the spring, and sometimes a month in the autumn, in Newmarket.
+The first palace building suffered from subsidence and sank on one side when King James was in residence in 1613.
 Simon Basil, and later, Inigo Jones, were commissioned to build new lodgings for the King and the Prince of Wales.
-Jones's design had three storeys and was Italianate in style.
+Jones's design for the prince's lodging had three storeys and was Italianate in style.